Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/PROJECTS.md

 ### Transfer Agent Protocol

 The Transfer Agent Protocol (or [TAP](https://github.com/transfer-agent-protocol/tap-cap-table)) allows you to "create a cap table that is both onchain and offchain.
 The onchain cap table is the source of truth and the offchain cap table is a duplicate of the onchain cap table."
 It is based on the OCF standard.
-Fairmint is the [first SEC-registered trasnfer agent to use the TAP](https://blog.fairmint.com/fairmint-is-the-first-sec-registered-transfer-agent-to-integrate-with-the-transfer-agent-protocol-36c097d854d7).
+Fairmint is the [first SEC-registered transfer agent to use the TAP](https://blog.fairmint.com/fairmint-is-the-first-sec-registered-transfer-agent-to-integrate-with-the-transfer-agent-protocol-36c097d854d7).

 ### Open Cap eXcel (OCX)